Kendall’s Tau Rank Correlation Calculator

 Worked example with the sample data

-Consider the example data mentioned near the form:
+Consider the example data prefilled in the form:

 We have n=5 paired observations.
 There are n(n1)2=10 distinct pairs to compare.
-We will classify a few of them to illustrate the idea (the calculator checks all pairs automatically).
+The calculator evaluates all 10 automatically, but it helps to inspect a few by hand.

 How to use this calculator

 1. Prepare two lists of equal length containing your X and Y values.
-These can be ranks, scores, measurements, or any numeric encodings of ordinal categories.
+These may be ranks, scores, measurements, or numeric codes for ordered categories.

 Comparison with other correlation measures